laurentran/Content/Content/AWS VM to Azure VM Migration.md

-##AWS Virtual Machine to Azure Virtual Machine Migration
+## AWS Virtual Machine to Azure Virtual Machine Migration

-###OVERVIEW
+### OVERVIEW
 This article describes how to migrate a Windows or Linux driven Virtual Machine from Amazon Web Services (AWS) to Azure Cloud Services.
 We describe the two most popular migration flows: the first requires quite a bit of manual work while the second is the latest method which uses the latest features of the Azure Cloud Services.
-This article is also available in PDF format [here] (media/PDF-files/AWS VM to Azure VM migration.pdf).
+This article is also available in PDF format [here](media/PDF-files/AWS VM to Azure VM migration.pdf).

-If you have feedback on the documentation please log the feedback via an [issue] (https://github.com/Azure-for-Startups/Content/issues).
+If you have feedback on the documentation please log the feedback via an [issue](https://github.com/Azure-for-Startups/Content/issues).

-###<span id="h.e2w4a2lg01ys" class="anchor"></span>Migration via the VHD file export-conversion-import
+### <span id="h.e2w4a2lg01ys" class="anchor"></span>Migration via the VHD file export-conversion-import
 This is a standard migration flow using export/import of the machine image.
 AWS allows you to download a VM from their service.
 The downloaded image can be converted to format-ready for Hyper-V use and uploaded to Azure, however, this would involve a lengthy down time of the service during the download, conversion, and upload.
 Also the process involves utilizing a Disk2VHD tool which is available for Windows only.
 For Linux you will have to use an alternative tool (dd or other).

-###<span id="h.9sexun7bmltl" class="anchor"></span>Migration using the Azure site recovery service
+### <span id="h.9sexun7bmltl" class="anchor"></span>Migration using the Azure site recovery service
-Another way is to use the [free Microsoft Migration Accelerator] (https://azure.microsoft.com/en-us/blog/introducing-microsoft-migration-accelerator/), which uses the same technology as [Azure Site Recovery] (https://azure.microsoft.com/en-us/services/site-recovery/) and is based on the [InMage Scout] (http://windowsitpro.com/azure/inmage-scout) technology.
+Another way is to use the [free Microsoft Migration Accelerator](https://azure.microsoft.com/en-us/blog/introducing-microsoft-migration-accelerator/), which uses the same technology as [Azure Site Recovery](https://azure.microsoft.com/en-us/services/site-recovery/) and is based on the [InMage Scout](http://windowsitpro.com/azure/inmage-scout) technology.

 <span id="h.818wt9bahtb8" class="anchor"></span>

-##PREREQUISITES
+## PREREQUISITES
 As a starting point, you need to have the Virtual Machine on AWS.

-##<span id="h.u2kzsqyau5hx" class="anchor"></span>GOALS
+## <span id="h.u2kzsqyau5hx" class="anchor"></span>GOALS
 Migrate the existing VM instance from AWS to Azure.

 <span id="h.dlff5qr67o7i" class="anchor"></span>MIGRATION VIA THE VHD